Who is the only person to have won both a Booker Prize and an Oscar?

 Q: What is the significance of winning both a Booker Prize and an Oscar?

-A: Winning both a Booker Prize and an Oscar demonstrates an exceptional talent for storytelling across different mediums, showcasing the versatility and creativity of the individual.
+A: Winning both a Booker Prize and an Oscar is an extraordinary achievement that highlights an individual’s exceptional talent and versatility in storytelling across different mediums.

+A: Apart from her literary and cinematic accomplishments, Jhabvala was also a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences.

-In conclusion, Ruth Prawer Jhabvala’s extraordinary achievement of winning both a Booker Prize and an Oscar is a testament to her immense talent and the impact of her storytelling.
-Her legacy will continue to inspire aspiring writers and filmmakers for generations to come.
+In conclusion, Ruth Prawer Jhabvala’s remarkable achievement of winning both a Booker Prize and an Oscar is a testament to her unparalleled talent and versatility as a writer.
+Her ability to captivate audiences through her novels and screenplays has left an indelible mark on the world of literature and film.
+Jhabvala’s legacy will continue to inspire future generations of storytellers to push the boundaries of their craft.